zyavuz610/deepLearning_inKTU/0-introduction-to-deep-learning.md

 # Introduction to Deep Learning

-Although machine learning has been around for years, two new trends have led to widespread use of machine learning:
+Although machine learning has been around for years, three new trends have led to widespread use of machine learning:
 * **Large dataset**
 * Powerful and efficient parallel computing achieved by **GPU computing**.
+* New algorithms

 As a result, new models and algorithms have been developed.